brad90/week03_day1_SQL_HW_Cinema_times/homework.md

 3. Oops!
 Someone spelled Krusty The Clown's name wrong!
 Change it to reflect the proper spelling (Crusty should be Krusty).

+UPDATE people SET name = 'Krusty The Clown' WHERE id = 13;

 UPDATE 1
  id |          name